How Many Job Applications Should You Send Out?

 A person in a white blouse with black dots is sitting at a desk on a laptop.
 On her desk are plants, books, pens and pencils.

-When you're job searching, you want to make sure you're investing your time and effort wisely.
-You can spend hours searching for job postings, writing the perfect cover letter, and tailoring your resume.
-If you're job searching in addition to working another job or balancing obligations, you're probably wondering: how many job applications should I be sending out every week?
+When job searching, you want to make sure you invest your time and effort wisely.
+You can spend hours searching for job postings, writing that perfect cover letter, and tailoring your resume.
+In addition to this, if you’re working or balancing other obligations, you’re probably wondering: how many jobs should I apply for at once?

 Key Takeaway

-A job seeker should focus on quality and not quantity when applying to jobs.
-10 to 15 applications a week is a good target.
+Job seekers should focus on quality, not quantity, when applying for jobs.
+Between 10 and 15 applications a week is a good target.

 2 women looking at a laptop